phillipgr4vy/gr4vy-docs/docs/connectors/braintree-card.md

 ---

 ## Sign-up

 Braintree provides a self-service sign-up for a sandbox account.
-To sign-up for an account simply visit the [sign-up page](https://www.braintreepayments.com/gb/sandbox) and fill in the details.
+To sign-up for an account visit the [sign-up page](https://www.braintreepayments.com/gb/sandbox) and fill in the details.

 ## Credentials

 When setting up Braintree in the Gr4vy Dashboard, you will need to configure the following credentials, which are obtained from Braintree:

 ### Merchant ID